Case Study | Company Seeks Creative Solutions from Logistics Partner in BR Williams

 In need of creative solutions from a logistics partner, one of the top American chemical companies approached BR Williams.
 Despite a narrow scope of requirements, BR Williams presented definitive data to demonstrate the success of the solution and alleviate the company’s concerns.
 The result was so effective that the company implemented it on a global scale to best meet their needs.

 The cold winter months brought a chilling logistics problem for one of the top American chemical companies.
 The primary product they produced faced cold intolerance yet was uninfluenced by hot temperatures.
 Extreme cold temperatures caused permanent damage to their product, rendering it useless.
 The dilemma required the company to partner with year-round, temperature-controlled capacity to transport the product.
 This refrigerated shipping method costs significantly more than the standard 53-foot dry van capacity.
 The company was overpaying for a service they only needed for a few months per year.

 How BR Williams Helped

-BR Williams presented a viable solution to the company’s cold weather predicament: reusable thermal cargo blankets.
+BR Williams presented a viable solution to the company’s cold weather predicament: reusable thermal cargo blankets, manufactured by Astro-Cooler.
 After vetting several alternatives that were not a fit, BR Williams reached out to a company that provided “protect-from-freeze” solutions for the wine industry whose wine would often freeze in transit while traversing the Rocky Mountains.